 A good example of these principals is the compound THCV.
 THCV has a shorter side chain than THC, being a propyl vs pentyl (3 vs 5 carbons) in structure.
 At high doses, 7mg IV human dose, THCV has been shown to help with pain via CB1 agonism.
 It also behaves as an antagonist blocking some of the action of THC in some studies at lower concentrations, while some data shows it may act as an inverse agonist actually acting oppositely of THC.
-A 2015 study documented that when added to THC (1 mg), THCV (10 mg) reduced negative effects on verbal memory and heart rate.1 Other data has shown the possibility to reduce obesity and body size in mice.2
+A 2015 study documented that when added to THC (1 mg), THCV (10 mg) reduced negative effects on verbal memory and heart rate.
+Other data has shown the possibility to reduce obesity and body size in mice.

 Figure 1: Allosteric Modulation demonstrated by power supplies.
 Read below for details.

 CBD adds another wrinkle into this process.
 It was initially thought to act as an antagonist at the CB1 and CB2 receptors because it seemed to block some of the activity there.
-However, newer data is showing that CBD is likely actually a non-competitive inhibitor/allosteric modulator for these receptors.3,4
+However, newer data is showing that CBD is likely actually a non-competitive inhibitor/allosteric modulator for these receptors.
+[3, 4]

 Receptors, such as CB1 and CB2, have orthosteric or active sites which are where agonists, antagonists and inverse agonists bind.
 They also often are being shown to have allosteric or secondary binding sites.
 When a compound binds to an allosteric site it can alter the shape of the orthosteric site which can either increase or decrease the agonist activity at the orthosteric site.
 A good visual for this is when two power cords are plugged into an outlet and one is shaped in a way to push the other out of the outlet.
 The plug preventing the other from charging is effectively acting as a non-competitive inhibitor/ allosteric modulator (Figure 1).

-Non-cannabinoids and the ECS
+The Terpenes Entourage Effect, Non-Cannabinoids and the ECS

 The ECS is also modulated by a variety of the other compounds identified in the cannabis plant.
 Terpenes are hydrocarbons which are responsible for the scent and taste of plants like lavender (linalool, myrcene, beta-caryophyllene).
 They’re also responsible for the various effects of those plants including lavender.
 There are hundreds of terpenes and related compounds found in the cannabis plant.

 However, a variety of other cannabis native compounds have been shown to act on both the CB1 and CB2 receptors.
-Ursolic acid, a triterpenoid, and the flavonoid quercetin are found in cannabis and other plants and are both active on the CB1 receptor.10
+Ursolic acid, a triterpenoid, and the flavonoid quercetin are found in cannabis and other plants and are both active on the CB1 receptor.

 Anthocyanins are a type of flavonoid responsible for the red, blue colors in plants like grapes, strawberries, blueberries and even cannabis are also active on the CB1 and CB2 receptors.
-Cyanidin, Delphinidin, Pelargonidin, Malvidin and Peonidin (listed in descending order of binding strength) are anthocyanins with activity on the CB1/2 receptors.11
+Cyanidin, Delphinidin, Pelargonidin, Malvidin and Peonidin (listed in descending order of binding strength) are anthocyanins with activity on the CB1/2 receptors.

 While ursolic acid, quercetin, terpenes and anthocyanins are found in plants besides cannabis, It turns out there are even fungi that have activity on the CB1/2 receptors.
 Cordyceps annullata has shown to have activity on both the CB1/2 receptors.
-Several annullatin-like compounds were identified which had agonist action on the CB1 receptor, but a mixture of inverse agonist and agonist activity on the CB2 receptor.12 Turkey tail mushrooms (Trametes versicolor) contain a CB2 agonist as well, which was shown to be linked to pain reduction and reduction of morphine tolerance.13
+Several annullatin-like compounds were identified which had agonist action on the CB1 receptor, but a mixture of inverse agonist and agonist activity on the CB2 receptor.
+Turkey tail mushrooms (Trametes versicolor) contain a CB2 agonist as well, which was shown to be linked to pain reduction and reduction of morphine tolerance.

 Mechanisms of Entourage Effect